PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 Kurtosis:                       8.939   Cond.
 No.                         18.3
 ==============================================================================
 ```
 Our goal is here is to get the right standard error for the coefficients.
-In other context such as stock trading, strong autocorrelation shows if there is a momentum factor associated with a stock and a suitable trading strategy may be used to explore the autocorrelation.
+Since the p-values are extremely small even under the Newy-West errors in the presence of serial correlation and/or heteroskedasticity, we can conclude the model estimates are not significantly influenced by serial correlation and therefore appropriate for use.
+However, there is always a possibility that the model is not the right one for this data.

+Newey-West standard errors is the simplest serial correlation corrections to implement for a simple OLS because it does not change the model if the parameters are significant.
+Depending on model purpose, OLS may be the preferred model, or sometimes we may prefer using a time series ARMA model to correct for autocorrelation.

+## ARIMAX Models
+Adjusted Box-Tiao (ABT).
+In ABT, ARIMAX models with AR terms using the Box-Tiao method.